Surface (2005 TV series): Synopsis

 During a routine submersible dive in the North Pacific Ocean, California oceanographer Laura Daughtery (Lake Bell) is attacked by an unknown life-form that appears out of a field of craters on the ocean's floor.
 Miles Barnett (Carter Jenkins), a 14-year old North Carolina teenager, finds himself face to face with the strange sea creature after falling off his wakeboard during a nighttime outing with his friends.
 Meanwhile, Richard Connelly (Jay R. Ferguson), a Louisiana man on a fishing trip, loses his brother in a suspicious diving accident when a creature drags him to the depths of the Gulf of Mexico.

 All around the world, strange things are occurring in the world's oceans.
 Shooting stars fall from the night sky into the Caribbean Sea; a horrific howl tears apart a South African lighthouse.
 In South Carolina, an unknown carcass washes up on a public beach, prompting the government to evacuate and cordon off the area, claiming it as a beached whale killed by red tide poisoning.

 Meanwhile, Daughtery's research is seized by government officials led by a mysterious Croatian scientist, Dr. Aleksander Cirko (Rade Šerbedžija); after attempting to confront them, she is fired.
 Curious as to what he's seen, Miles ventures back to the area where he first spotted the creature only to find the water covered in strange pods he classifies as "eggs"; he takes one home and places it in his parents' fish tank.
 Unable to cope with his brother's disappearance, Connely ventures to South Carolina to see the creature for himself.
 Connelly meets Daughtery upon arrival after they are both taken into custody due to asking too many questions.
 When the fish in Miles' tank disappear and the tank breaks, Miles discovers that something has hatched from the egg; he attempts to conceal it but it escapes and causes havoc at his sister's pool party.
 Daughtery and Connelly sneak onto the beach and bring back a hagfish that had been feeding on the carcass.
 Each returns to their home, and Daughtery sends the fish's stomach contents to be tested.
 As they wait for the results, reports of strange creatures beaching themselves around the world begin to surface.
 These three strangers may have stumbled upon the greatest secret in human history.

-The creature that hatched from the "egg" Miles found appears to be a kind of web-footed aquatic lizard, possibly a Pliosaur (this is later proven to be false, as the show progresses to reveal the origin on the species).
-It has the ability to zap objects with an electrical charge and heal instantaneously.
+The creature that hatched from the "egg" Miles found appears to be a kind of web-footed aquatic lizard, possibly a Pliosaur (this is later proven to be false, as the show progresses to reveal that the species were artificially created).
+It can zap objects with an electrical charge and heal instantaneously.
 Miles's friend Phil names the creature Nimrod, shortened to "Nim".

 Dr. Cirko discovers the origins of the creature, but is murdered before he can tell anyone.
 His assistant gives his research to Daughtery, who has already teamed up with Connelly.